ftjuh/I2Cwrapper/README.md

 ## Installation

 ~~Install I2Cwrapper from the Arduino library manager (not available yet).~~ Until I2Cwrapper is picked up by the Arduino library manager, you'll have to [install it manually](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries#manual-installation) by copying the I2Cwrapper folder to your Arduino library folder and (re)starting the Arduino software.
 You'll find an I2Cwrapper examples folder in the usual menu after successful installation.

+If you haven't done so yet, you'll also have to install the **libraries needed by the modules** you want to use, e.g. AccelSteppper, TM1638lite, etc. the usual way from the Arduino library manager.

 ## Configuring and uploading the firmware